andrewksloan/TDAmeritrade_API/README.md

 It is a basic program that uses the TDA API and parsing libraries to download historical stock data from the SP500 (from 1/3/2000 to present) and save it locally to your computer.

-Just provide your own TDA API key.
+Provide your own TDA API key.

 Features to be added soon: